About Me And This Site

 Funny how many of those people who whined about how "Utah sucks" still live here and wouldn't live anywhere else.
 And how many of those people from "there" are now moving "here".

 So many of us long for the way it used to be.
 I know I do.
 With fewer people and fewer visitors.
-But the secret has been out for a long, long time.
+The secret has been out for a long, long time.
+People will continue to come here to visit.
+And then to live.
+Why do you think I stayed?

 Without people wanting to come here, there wouldn’t be a need for this site.
 And a lot of the neat things about this place wouldn’t even exist.